-Case of Tulsa officer who shot unarmed black man is with jury
+Tulsa cop not guilty in fatal shooting of unarmed black man

 Story highlights

-- Tulsa police Officer Betty Shelby faces manslaughter charge
+- Tulsa police Officer Betty Shelby faced a first-degree manslaughter charge

-- She shot and killed Terence Crutcher, 40, after his SUV was abandoned on a road
+- She fatally shot Terence Crutcher after his SUV stalled on a road

-(CNN)The jury is deliberating in the trial of a Tulsa police officer who last year shot and killed an unarmed black motorist whose SUV had stalled in the middle of the road.
+(CNN)Betty Shelby, the Tulsa police officer who fatally shot an unarmed black man last year, was found not guilty of first-degree manslaughter by a jury late Wednesday.

+The jury deliberated for nine hours before announcing its verdict.
+Juror #22, who was the foreman, was crying as the verdict was read.

+"You don't deserve to die because you're black," a young white woman yelled outside the court.
+"We need better training for police officers!"

+Behind her, a group of people chanted "hands up don't shoot" as they walked down the streets.

-Officer Betty Shelby, who is white, was charged last September with felony manslaughter in the shooting of Terence Crutcher, 40.
+Shelby, who is white, was charged last September with felony manslaughter in the shooting of Terence Crutcher, 40.

-As the jury discussed the case into the evening, the defense requested a mistrial but the judge denied the motion.

-About the same time, the jury sent a note asking the judge whether it could explain its verdict in court.
-He called the jurors in and explained that members could not discuss in the courtroom the way the verdict was reached but could do so publicly after the trial concluded.
+Police said Crutcher failed to obey commands, and Shelby testified she thought Crutcher was reaching for something in his SUV.

 The fatal shooting, captured from several angles on video, was one of a number of police shootings of unarmed black men across the United States in recent years that have heightened concerns about possible police misconduct.

-Shelby, who testified in her defense, said she shot Crutcher because he acted bizarrely, failed to obey commands and reached into his vehicle's window to get what she thought could have been a gun.
+Shelby, who testified in her defense, said she shot Crutcher because he acted bizarrely and she feared for her life.

 But prosecutors said in arrest filings that Shelby "reacted unreasonably by escalating the situation" into a fatal encounter.
 Crutcher was found to be unarmed after the shooting.